unified-doc/docs/readme.md

 - [`highlightjs/highlight.js`][highlightjs]
 - [`GITenberg/Alice-s-Adventures-in-Wonderland-HTML-Edition_928`][gitenberg]

-Documents used in the site are rendered with `unified-doc`, and we hope you enjoy this project and its quest to improve sharing and acquisition of human knowledge.
+Documents used in the site are rendered with `unified-doc`, and we hope you enjoy this project and its approach to simplifying sharing human knowledge!

 ### Motivation